This Is The Best Way To Use IHG Rewards Points

 How To Use IHG Rewards Points

-Keep in mind, you can also transfer Ultimate Rewards points from a Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (both with 50,000 point sign up offers currently) to top off your balance.
+Keep in mind, you can also transfer Ultimate Rewards points from a Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (The Preferred card currently has a 60,000 point sign up offer) to top off your balance.

 Keep in mind, another bonus of the IHG credit card is you get a free night to use at many IHG properties worldwide on each account member anniversary!
 There's a list of excluded properties that's worth checking out.

 And, IHG often releases Points Break hotels, which go for 5,000 points a night.
 With this sign up bonus, you're looking at 17 nights free.

 The only issue I've found in using IHG points in the past, is that any status benefits you might have aren't honored on an awards reservation.
 That being said, the benefits of status in IHG are not that great, but it would be nice to get upgrades at places like the Intercontinental Downtown Los Angeles, where I stayed in 2018.

 One last note – be sure you're getting good value out of your IHG points.
 You should be getting over 0.5 cents per point in value if you are redeeming for an award stay.
 Otherwise, it's a better deal to pay cash (and earn the points).